 The Manager provides a report to the Board at each meeting that covers cyber risk.
 The Company benefits from the network and information technology controls of the Manager around the security of data.
-A significant IT and cybersecurity programme was completed during the reporting period with a migration of the Manager's systems to a cloud-based system.
+A significant IT and cybersecurity programme took place in the previous reporting period with a migration of the Manager's systems to a cloud-based system.
+During the current reporting period the Manager appointed a specialist IT and cyber monitoring and management provider to provide continuous monitoring and access to a Cyber Information Security Officer.

 The annual review of the Administrator's controls includes consideration of cyber risk.
-A report confirming that appropriate internal controls are in place is requested on an annual basis from all third party service providers.
+A letter confirming that appropriate cyber security controls are in place is requested on an annual basis from all third party service providers.